alexpankraz/alexpankraz.github.io/about.md

 ## How I Approach Things

-- I favor pragmatic solutions over ideal ones—especially in enterprise settings where constraints are real and trade-offs matter.
+- I favor pragmatic solutions over ideal ones, especially in enterprise settings where constraints are real and trade-offs matter.

 - Graphs are not just a technology, they are a way of thinking about data: focusing on relationships, context, and meaning rather than just structure.

-- I care a lot about clarity in architecture—building systems that are not only scalable, but also understandable and maintainable over time.
+- I care about clarity in architecture—building systems that are not only scalable, but also understandable and maintainable over time.

 ---